oss-homecredit-id/iONess/Example/Pods/Ergo/README.md

 ### Promise status

 You can always check the `Promise` status using its object. its have some properties you can check:
-- `result` which is the latest result from the task, will be nil if the task is not finished yet
+- `currentValue` which is the latest result from the task, will be nil if the task is not finished yet
 - `error` which is the latest error from the task, will be nil if the task did not emit an error yet
-- `currentQueue` which is the current DispatchQueue that run the task
+- `promiseQueue` which is the promise DispatchQueue that run the task
 - `isCompleted` will be true if the task is complete or emitting an error
 - `isError` will be true the task emitting error